 Core Curriculum (required): The core curriculum for the doctoral program in Statistics includes a twosemester sequence on the foundations of statistics, at least one course in advanced probability and one course or demonstrated proficiency in computing.
-Specifically, the required courses are:
+Specifically, the required core courses are:

-- STAT 532 Foundations of Statistical Inference I - STAT 533 Foundations of Statistical Inference II - STAT 581 Probability Theory or STAT 552 Applied Stochastic Processes - Demonstrated proficiency in computing, such as STAT 605 or an approved course outside the department.
+- STAT 532 Foundations of Statistical Inference I - STAT 533 Foundations of Statistical Inference II - STAT 581 Probability Theory or STAT 552 Applied Stochastic Processes - Advisor approved demonstrated proficiency in computing, such as STAT 605 or an approved course outside the department.
 Courses taken to fulfill this requirement will be counted toward Group A courses or from outside the department.
+This requirement must be approved by the Graduate Advisor or a student's thesis advisor.